nresilience/NResilience/README.md

 - **No fluent builders.** Configure policies using `with` expressions to change one setting while keeping the rest.
 - **Sensible defaults.** Get a working, retried HTTP call with one line of code.
 - **One method for everything.** Use `RunAsync` for HTTP calls, database queries, or queue reads.
+- **Retry budget.** A cap on retries as a fraction of traffic, on by default, so a fleet of clients cannot overwhelm a struggling dependency.
 - **Production-ready.** Built-in analyzers catch common mistakes, such as passing the wrong cancellation token.
 - **Native AOT compatible.** Zero external dependencies and no reflection.